Syria–United Arab Emirates relations: Syrian civil war and suspension of diplomatic ties (2011–2018)

-Warming relations
+Reapproachment (2018–2024)

 The UAE initially floated normalising relations with Syria in 2016 in order to reduce Syrian dependence on Iran, but the suggestion was rejected by the United States.

-In April 2018, Emirati Foreign Minister Anwar Gargash stated, "Our position on the Syrian crisis is very clear: a few years ago we had a choice—to support Bashar Assad or the opposition, which was joined by jihadists and even many terrorist elements, and we chose to be somewhere between.
+In April 2018, Emirati Foreign Minister of State Anwar Gargash stated, "Our position on the Syrian crisis is very clear: a few years ago we had a choice—to support Bashar Assad or the opposition, which was joined by jihadists and even many terrorist elements, and we chose to be somewhere between.
 We confirm the need for a political solution in Syria.
 It is impossible to achieve stability in this country through a military solution."

 In June 2018, Gargash criticised the decision to suspend Syrian membership of the Arab League, noting, "it meant we had no political leverage at all, no open channel, we could not present an Arab prism to how the Syrian issue should be resolved."

 In November 2018, it was reported that the United Arab Emirates was negotiating with Syria over the reopening of its embassy in Damascus, already had a diplomat permanently stationed there, and was acting as an intermediary between Syria and Saudi Arabia in reconciliation talks involving those two countries.
-On 27 December 2018, the United Arab Emirates announced it had reopened its embassy in Damascus, after over 6 years of closure.
+On 27 December 2018, the United Arab Emirates announced it had reopened its embassy in Damascus, after over six years of closure.
 The UAE issued a statement that said the country was "keen to put relations back on their normal track", while Gargash tweeted that "An Arab role in Syria has become even more necessary to face the regional expansionism of Iran and Turkey."

 In early January 2019, following the embassy opening, Emirates, FlyDubai and Etihad announced plans to fly to Syria again, but no announcement has been made regarding when flights will restart.
 In an attempt to restore ties with the Syrian government, the UAE hosted a Syrian trade delegation in January 2019.
 The meeting was led by a businessman and lawmaker who has been on US Treasury sanctions list since 2011.